sujoff/CK-X-k8s-exam-simulator-/facilitator/assets/exams/ckad/002/answers.md

 # CKAD-002 Lab Answers

-This document contains solutions for all questions in the CKAD-002 lab, which is based on the CKAD-exercises repository by dgkanatsios.
+This document contains solutions for all questions in the CKAD-002 lab

 ## Question 1: Core Concepts